Why Professional Assassins Are Not Serial Killers

 One of the most infamous of all professional hit men was Vincent “Mad dog” Coll who, despite the fact that he was Irish, committed dozens of contract murders for the Italian Mafia in New York City in the 1920s.
 He gained infamy for the accidental killing of a young child during a mob kidnapping attempt.
 Coll’s exploits have been chronicled in numerous books and Hollywood films such as Mobsters in 1991.

 Unlike serial killers who select their own victims, the targets of hit men are carefully chosen for them by their employers who pay them to kill on demand.
-Although professional hit men and serial killers share the common characteristics of killing multiple victims in separate and unrelated events, hit men are not serial killers because their motivation to kill is strictly financial.
-The murders committed by professional hit men fulfill no emotional or psychological needs on their part.
-Serial killers such as Ted Bundy, on the other hand, are driven to murder by fantasy and powerful emotional needs such as lust or excitement.
+Although professional hit men and serial killers share the common characteristics of killing multiple victims in separate and unrelated events, hit men are not serial killers because their motivation to kill is financial.
+Any emotional or psychological gratification hit men receive for their murders is secondary to the financial motive.
+Serial killers such as Ted Bundy, on the other hand, are driven to murder by fantasy or other powerful needs such as lust or excitement.